Unlock New Opportunities for Thought Leadership with SB Webinars

 Fashion Revolution Day: A Global Movement to Clean Up an Industry

-MARKETING AND COMMS - For those within the fashion industry who have been working for many years to highlight the need for more transparent, traceable and accountable supply chains, the Rana Plaza disaster in Bangladesh was a metaphorical call to arms.
+MARKETING & COMMUNICATIONS - For those within the fashion industry who have been working for many years to highlight the need for more transparent, traceable and accountable supply chains, the Rana Plaza disaster in Bangladesh was a metaphorical call to arms.
 The days following the tragedy saw a plethora of articles calling for a more ethical fashion industry and we looked for ways to channel this energy and momentum into lasting change.

 This Black Friday, Patagonia Invites You to Celebrate the Stuff You Already Own